Solving integral equations on piecewise smooth boundaries using the RCIP method: a tutorial: Initiating using fixed-point iteration

 \section{Initiating ${\bf R}$ using fixed-point iteration}

-It often happens that $\Gamma^{\star}_i$ is wedge-like.
-A corner of a polygon, for example, has wedge-like $\Gamma^{\star}_i$ at all levels.
-If $\Gamma^{\star}$ is merely piecewise smooth, then the $\Gamma^{\star}_i$ are wedge-like to double precision accuracy for $i\ll n_{\rm sub}$.
+It often happens that $\Gamma^\star_i$ is wedge-like.
+A corner of a polygon, for example, has wedge-like $\Gamma^\star_i$ at all levels.
+If $\Gamma^\star$ is merely piecewise smooth, then the $\Gamma^\star_i$ are wedge-like to double precision accuracy for $n_{\rm sub}-i\gg 1$.

-Wedge-like sequences of $\Gamma^{\star}_i$ open up for simplifications and speedup in the recursion~(\ref{eq:recur},\ref{eq:rstart}).
+Wedge-like sequences of $\Gamma^\star_i$ open up for simplifications and speedup in the recursion~(\ref{eq:recur},\ref{eq:rstart}).
 Particularly so if the kernel of the integral operator $K$ of~(\ref{eq:inteq3}) is scale invariant on wedges.
-Then the matrix ${\bf K}^{\circ}_{i{\rm b}}$ becomes independent of $i$.
-It can be denoted ${\bf K}^{\circ}_{\rm b}$ and needs only to be constructed once.
+Then the matrix ${\bf K}^\circ_{i{\rm b}}$ becomes independent of $i$.
+It can be denoted by ${\bf K}^\circ_{\rm b}$ and needs only to be constructed once.
 Furthermore, the recursion~(\ref{eq:recur},\ref{eq:rstart}) assumes the form of a fixed-point iteration

-The iteration~(\ref{eq:fixed}) can be run until ${\bf R}_i$ converges.
-Let ${\bf R}_*$ be the converged result.
-One need not worry about predicting the number of levels needed.
-Choosing the number $n_{\rm sub}$ of levels needed, in order to meet a beforehand given tolerance in ${\bf R}_*$, is otherwise a big problem in connection with~(\ref{eq:recur},\ref{eq:rstart}) and non-wedge-like $\Gamma^{\star}$.
+The iteration~(\ref{eq:fixed}) can be run until ${\bf R}_i$ reaches its converged value ${\bf R}_*$.
+One need not know in advance how many iterations this takes.
+Choosing the number $n_{\rm sub}$ of levels needed, in order to meet a beforehand given tolerance in ${\bf R}_{n_{\rm sub}}$, is otherwise a problem in connection with~(\ref{eq:recur},\ref{eq:rstart}) and non-wedge-like $\Gamma^\star$.
 This number has no general upper bound.

 Assume now that the kernel of $K$ is scale invariant on wedges.
-If all $\Gamma_i^{\star}$ are wedge-like, then~(\ref{eq:fixed},\ref{eq:fstart}) replaces~(\ref{eq:recur},\ref{eq:rstart}) entirely.
-If $\Gamma^{\star}$ is merely piecewise smooth, then~(\ref{eq:fixed},\ref{eq:fstart}) can be run on a wedge with the same opening angle as $\Gamma^{\star}$, to produce an initializer to~(\ref{eq:recur}).
-That initializer could often be more appropriate than~(\ref{eq:rstart}), which is plagued with a very large discretization error whenever~(\ref{eq:inteq2c}) is used.
-This fixed-point recursion initializer is implemented in the program {\tt demo8b.m}, which is a simple upgrading of {\tt demo3b.m}, and produces Figure~\ref{fig:conv8}.
-A comparison of Figure~\ref{fig:conv8} with Figure~\ref{fig:conv3} shows that the number $n_{\rm sub}$ of levels needed for full convergence is halved compared to when using the initializer~(\ref{eq:rstart}).
+If all $\Gamma_i^\star$ are wedge-like, then~(\ref{eq:fixed},\ref{eq:fstart}) replaces~(\ref{eq:recur},\ref{eq:rstart}) entirely.
+If $\Gamma^\star$ is merely piecewise smooth, then~(\ref{eq:fixed},\ref{eq:fstart}) can be run on a wedge with the same opening angle as $\Gamma^\star$, to produce an initializer to~(\ref{eq:recur}).
+That initializer could often be more appropriate than ${\bf R}_0$ of~(\ref{eq:rstart}), which is plagued with a very large discretization error whenever~(\ref{eq:inteq2c}) is used.
+The fixed-point initializer ${\bf R}_*$ is implemented in the program {\tt demo8b.m}, which is an upgrading of {\tt demo3b.m}, and produces Figure~\ref{fig:conv8}.
+A comparison of Figure~\ref{fig:conv8} with Figure~\ref{fig:conv3} shows that the number $n_{\rm sub}$ of levels needed for full convergence with the initializer ${\bf R}_*$ is halved compared to when using the initializer ${\bf R}_0$ of~(\ref{eq:rstart}).